England's top 10 moments under Gareth Southgate: Luke Shaw, Harry Kane and Raheem Sterling memories

 In terms of all-round performances, this game would top the lot.
 England came from behind, dug in and won a game against a historically strong opponent through Southgate's in-game management.

-If it was Southgate's progress report, he would've had it ticked off on the spot.
+If it was Southgate's progress report, he would have had it ticked off on the spot.
 But the most special moment was the manner of the victory - the quality of Ollie Watkins' goal, the timing of it, the limbs, so beautifully poised at 89:59.

 Had England not made us all take semi-finals for granted by now, this might be higher on the list.
 If anything, Clive, Gareth's done too well.